-Bengal post-poll violence: Calcutta HC directs police to file cases on NHRC recommendations
+Bengal post-poll violence: Court issues contempt notice to Kolkata DCP for not protecting NHRC team

 West Bengal had witnessed a spell of violent incidents following Assembly election results on May 2.
 The BJP and the ruling Trinamool Congress blamed each other for the deaths of multiple party workers.
 Various news reports put the toll between 11 and 14, but the police did not confirm the numbers.

-On June 18, the High Court had directed the NHRC to set up a seven-member committee to probe the matter.
+On June 18, the High Court had directed the NHRC to set up the seven-member committee to probe the matter.
 NHRC chairperson Justice (Retired) Arun Mishra had set up the committee on June 21.
 On the same day, the High Court bench refused to recall its order asking the rights body to examine complaints.
 The West Bengal government had urged the court to recall or modify its order.

-On June 30, the committee submitted a brief report to the High Court and sought more time to visit all violence-affected areas for a comprehensive document.
-The report was submitted in a sealed envelope and the High Court has refused to disclose the content or share a copy of it with the state government counsel.

 The Supreme Court has also issued a notice to the Centre, the Election Commission of India and the West Bengal government on a petition seeking a Special Investigation Team inquiry into the violence.
 The petitioner, advocate Vishnu Shankar Jain, alleged that Trinamool Congress supporters had raped women and looted the belongings of Hindus “for the simple reason that they had supported BJP” in the polls.